Dreams of the Deep

 “No. We moved everyone when the primary seal failed.”
 The flatness in her voice was the flatness of someone who’d been giving this report to herself for eleven hours and had worn through whatever the first version of it had cost her.

-The corridor opened into a junction where three passages met.
-People here.
-More than the space was built for.
-Families, equipment, the compression of a community that had retreated into its core and was fitting eighty-three people into the space designed for maybe sixty.
 A woman was taping a conduit to the ceiling that had pulled loose from its bracket.
-Two men were running cable along the floor.
+Two men were running cable along the wall.
 A girl, maybe nine, was tethered to a handhold by a line clipped to her belt, holding a work light aimed wherever the cable crew pointed.
 She had the particular focus of a kid who’d been given a real job in a crisis and was going to do it until someone told her to stop.
+When the cable crew moved to the next section she re-angled the light before they asked, already reading where they’d need it.
+The cable man reached for a junction box and she’d already shifted the beam to illuminate the connector face, reading the routing pattern, predicting which branch he’d trace next.
+A nine-year-old tracking electrical topology through a station she’d lived in for her entire life.
+Lev filed it as belt kids grow up fast.
+Her free hand was tucked inside her jacket against the cold.

 Lev’s eyes moved through the crowd the way they always did.
 The professional scan, automatic: build, coloring, carriage, how people held themselves in the zero-g.
 Belt stock, third generation mostly.
 The adults matched what he’d expect for a homestead population this age.
 The younger ones, the teenagers and kids, were lighter than his mental model wanted them to be.
 Not dramatically.
 Just enough that the number he’d have guessed for their bone density was a few points off from what he was seeing.
 He filed it.
 First impressions were unreliable, especially through a suit, especially in a station where everyone had been under stress for thirty-one hours.
 People looked wrong when they were scared.